wp-plugins/jetpack/readme.txt

 Release Post: http://jetpack.me/2015/04/23/jetpack-3-5-menu-management/

-Jetpack 3.5 introduces the ability to manage your site's menus directly from WordPress.com, a new "Upcoming Events" widget, and several bug fixes and enhancements.
+Jetpack 3.5 introduces the ability to manage your site's menus directly from WordPress.com and several bug fixes and enhancements.
 This upgrade is recommended for all users.

-* Enhancement: Extra Sidebar Widgets: Add in Upcoming Events widget
 * Enhancement: General: Change security reporting to use a transient instead of option to reduce backup load
 * Enhancement: General: Improve module search
 * Enhancement: JSON API: Allow users to manage menus through WordPress.com